brandonherbison/brandonherbison/README.md

 I'm constantly learning new things, and here are some of the technologies and skills that I'm currently exploring:

-- <strong>AWS:</strong> I am currently taking a course to obtain my Certified Cloud Practitioner certification.
+- <strong>AWS:</strong> I am currently taking a course to obtain my Certified AWS Developer certification.
+- <strong>C#/.NET</strong> Learning the basics in hopes of writing a small project in the coming weeks.
 - <strong>BeutifulSoup:</strong> A library that makes web scraping easy using Python.
 - <strong>TensorFlow:</strong> A library for machine learning and artificial intelligence.